SAAR-IITP/SAAR-IITP/README.md

 # SAAR-IITP
-A website for SAAR.
-IIT Patna
+A website for Students' Association for Alumni Relations SAAR, IIT Patna

 ## Aim:-
  .
 To bring together all the old students and the faculty of IIT Patna to share their experiences with each other.